 Bride’s Getting Ready

-- dress, shoes, rings, other details
+- Dress, shoes, rings, and other minor details

-- photo of bride + girls in robes
+- bride and bridesmaids in robes

 Groom’s Getting Ready

-- individual detail shots
+- individual close-ups

-- groom tying his tie
+- groom fixing his tie

 - putting on shoes